xiaozongyang/VictoriaLogs/docs/victorialogs/vlagent.md

         Whether to use local timestamp instead of the original timestamp for the ingested syslog messages at the corresponding -syslog.listenAddr.udp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#log-timestamps
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
+  -syslog.useRemoteIP.tcp array
+        Whether to add remote ip address as 'remote_ip' log field for syslog messages ingested via the corresponding -syslog.listenAddr.tcp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#capturing-remote-ip-address
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
+  -syslog.useRemoteIP.udp array
+        Whether to add remote ip address as 'remote_ip' log field for syslog messages ingested via the corresponding -syslog.listenAddr.udp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#capturing-remote-ip-address
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
   -tls array
         Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
+  -tlsAutocertCacheDir string
+        Directory to store TLS certificates issued via Let's Encrypt.
+Certificates are lost on restarts if this flag isn't set.
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+  -tlsAutocertEmail string
+        Contact email for the issued Let's Encrypt TLS certificates.
+See also -tlsAutocertHosts and -tlsAutocertCacheDir .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+  -tlsAutocertHosts array
+        Optional hostnames for automatic issuing of Let's Encrypt TLS certificates.
+These hostnames must be reachable at -httpListenAddr .
+The -httpListenAddr must listen tcp port 443 .
+The -tlsAutocertHosts overrides -tlsCertFile and -tlsKeyFile .
+See also -tlsAutocertEmail and -tlsAutocertCacheDir .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCertFile array
         Path to file with TLS certificate for the corresponding -httpListenAddr if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated.
 See also -tlsAutocertHosts
         Supports an array of values separated by comma or specified via multiple flags.